anmolshres/chrome-extension-snopes/README.md

-# chrome-extension-snopes
+# CheckFact✅
-A chrome extension that allows you to search snopes with highlighted keywords from any webpage for fact-checking purposes
+A chrome extension that helps you validate dodgy internet claims through [Snopes](https://www.snopes.com/) with three easy steps:
+1. Use mouse to select dodgy internet claim
+2. Right click on highlighted text and click on "Search Snopes for..."
+3. Check validity of said claim on redirected Snopes page

+### Disclaimer:
+I am not affiliate to [Snopes](https://www.snopes.com/) in any way shape or form